Endometriosis and constipation

-The topic of dealing with constipation combined with endometriosis is very close to the heart for many sufferers this disease.
+The topic of dealing with constipation combined with endometriosis is very close to the heart for many sufferers.

 There is nothing worse than that bloated feeling, and feeling toxic when not being able to clear the bowels.
 To try and deal with this on top of the pain of endometriosis adds insult to injury.

 A woman’s issue